 Soy Sauce

-Okay Substitute: Diluted Worcestershire sauce, mentsuyu, oyster sauce, ponzu
+- Okay Substitute: Diluted Worcestershire sauce, mentsuyu, oyster sauce, or ponzu

-Note: The flavor may vary slightly, so adjust the seasoning as needed, especially if you use Worcestershire sauce, mentsuyu, oyster sauce, or ponzu.
+Note: The flavor might vary slightly, especially with Worcestershire sauce, mentsuyu, oyster sauce, or ponzu, so taste as you go and adjust.

 💡Learn more: A Beginner's Guide to Japanese Soy Sauce